If you love peanut butter cookies and quick, easy recipes, you'll go crazy over these crisp, buttery, One-Bowl Reese's Peanut Butter Cookies!

 - 1 cup roughly chopped Reese’s peanut butter cups 18-20 miniature cups, about 6 ounces

-- Preheat oven to 350˚F degrees.
+Preheat the oven to 350˚F degrees.
 Line two sheet pans with parchment paper for easy cleanup.

-- Add sugars and egg and stir well.
-Add peanut butter and vanilla, stir until smooth.
+Add sugars and egg and stir well.
+Add peanut butter and vanilla, and stir until smooth.

 Scoop dough in mounds then roll into balls and place about 2 inches apart on prepared pans.
 Bake for 14-16 minutes or until golden.
 If baking both pans at the same time, rotate pans halfway through baking time.